Porges/azure-deadline/README.md

-# Azure Cloud Provider Plugin for Deadline 10
+# Azure Plugins for Deadline 10

 ## Installation